EvanPl/Arduino_MPPT_Solar_Charge_Controller/README.md

    3. ***no_sun***.
 In this case there is no sufficient sunlight to charge the battery (or remain it fully charged) and thus the buck      converter is OFF.
 As far as the 2V LED load is concerned, if the battery voltage is between its minimum and maximum values then this load   will turn ON, discharging the battery, something which, apart from the LCD, is indicated by a red LED turned on (powered from the arduino).
 Clearly, if the battery is discharged below 1.6V, then we enter *no_bat* substate, waiting for the solar intensity to increase sufficiently and recharge the battery.

-   4. ***Bulk***.
-This is the first of the two charging substates and the one where the the MPPT algorithm, **Perturb and observe** takes place.
+   4. ***bulk***.
+This is the first of the two charging substates and the one where the the MPPT algorithm, **Perturb and observe**, takes place.
+The purpose of this algorithm is to continuously change the PWM signal applied to the MOSFET of the buck converter and lock to the one which provides the largest output solar power (which is also being tracked continuously).
 It occurs when there is sufficient sunlight and the battery voltage is between 1.6V and 2V (float voltage).
-The initial PWM used in the Perturb and observe algorithm is 30% and its flowchart (based on which the code was written) is given below.
+The initial PWM signal used in the Perturb and Observe algorithm is 30% and its flowchart (based on which the code was written) is given below.

    ![alt text](https://github.com/EvanPl/Arduino-MPPT-Solar-Charge-Controller/blob/master/Images/Perturb%20and%20Observe%20flowchart.PNG)

+   5. ***Float***.
+In this charging substate the voltage on the battery is greater or equal to 2V (which means that the battery is 97.7%, or more, charged) and there is sufficient sunlight to charge the battery.
+As soon as we enter this state the PWM signal is set to 30%, to allow the solar panel to either charge the battery in a slower rate or keep it fully charged at all times.

+   **Note that in both charging states (bulk and Float) a green LED turns on (powered from the arduino), indicating that the battery is charging.**

 * **Phone Charging**
 ## Soldering and Enclosure